antimatterhorn/yggdrasil/docs/source/advanced_topics.rst

 Calculators and Linear Algebra
 ------------------------------
-Nidhoggr also includes a small number of calculator objects that can be used anywhere in a Nidhoggr script.
+Yggdrasil also includes a small number of calculator objects that can be used anywhere in a Yggdrasil script.
 These includes

 .. code-block:: text